Background to CPD Introduction

 It was apparent when considering the proposed content, that this could not be covered in 1 day.

-Other than that ensuring that all individuals were up to speed with the latest relevant industry guidance TG20, SG4 etc. at the time of card renewal the working party was looking to include as much value added training as possible.
+Other than ensuring that all individuals were up to speed with the latest relevant industry guidance (TG20, SG4 etc.) at the time of card renewal, the working party was looking to include as much value added training as possible.

 Scaffold inspection modules are now included in Pt1, Pt 2, and Advanced Courses.
 In order to maintain this status, we have included a scaffold inspection module within CPD training.
 This will also allow those who qualified several years ago to have their cards endorsed accordingly, Scaffolder cards endorsed with Basic Inspection and Advanced cards with Advanced Inspection.

-Mobile Access Tower training for Scaffolders (MATS) modules are now included in Pt1, Pt 2, and Advanced Courses and a MATS endorsement is put onto the card.
-In order to maintain this status, we have included a MATS module within CPD training.
-This will allow those who qualified several years ago to gain the MATS endorsement on their card.
+Alloy Tower modules are now included in Pt1, Pt 2, and Advanced Courses and a this endorsement is now put onto cards.
+In order to maintain this status, we have included an Alloy Tower module within CPD training.
+This will allow those who qualified several years ago to gain the Alloy Tower endorsement on their card.

-The CPD programme will include a H&S test which will negate the need to complete a separate CITB HS&E Test.
+The CPD programme will include a Health, Safety & Behavioural Test which will negate the need to complete a separate CITB HS&E Test.
 This will save the time which is lost having to do this separate test.

 How much will it cost?